All Collections

 What format can I use for my sitemaps?

 You can use sitemaps to compare and add data to a crawl.
-Here are the formats OnCrawl supports.
+Here are the formats Oncrawl supports.

-Updated over a week ago
+Updated over a year ago

 Accepted sitemap formats

-OnCrawl can analyze sitemaps in the following formats:
+Oncrawl can analyze sitemaps in the following formats:

 • XML: sitemap.xml, sitemap_index.xml